Financial literacy: Switzerland

-A study measured financial literacy among 1500 households in German-speaking Switzerland.
+A study measured financial literacy among 1,500 households in German-speaking Switzerland.
 Testing the three concepts compound interest, inflation, and risk diversification, results show that the level of financial literacy in Switzerland is high compared to results for other European countries or the US population.
 Results of the study further show that higher financial literacy is correlated with financial market participation and mortgage borrowing.
-A related study among 15-year-old students in the Canton of Fribourg shows substantial differences in the level of financial literacy between French- and German speaking students.
+A related study among 15-year-old students in the Canton of Fribourg shows substantial differences in financial literacy between French- and German-speaking students.

-The Swiss National Bank aims at improving financial literacy through its initiative iconomix that targets upper secondary school students.
+The Swiss National Bank aims at improving financial literacy through its initiative Iconomix which targets upper secondary school students.

 The new public school curriculum will cover financial literacy in public schools.

 United Kingdom

 The UK has a dedicated body to promote financial capability – the Money Advice Service.

-The Financial Services Act 2010 included a provision for the FSA to establish the Consumer Financial Education Body, known as CFEB.
+The Financial Services Act 2010 included a provision for the Financial Services Authority (FSA) to establish the Consumer Financial Education Body (CFEB).
 From April 26, 2010, CFEB continued the work of the FSA's Financial Capability Division independently of the FSA, and on April 4, 2011, was rebranded as the Money Advice Service.

 The strategy previously involved the FSA spending about £10 million a year across a seven-point plan.
 The priority areas were: